 Even though you can lower your price in the future, new listings get the most attention in the first couple of weeks after they come on the market, and homes that stay on the market longer than average usually sell for less.

 Selling Mistake #1: Poor Property Preparation

-In today’s market, condition is huge!
-The move-in ready, shining and spotless homes are selling in the first week!
+In today’s market, the condition is huge!
+The move-in-ready, shining, and spotless homes are selling in the first week!
 (As long as none of the other Top 10 Selling Mistakes are made.)

 Before listing your home, perform the following exercise.
 Drive up to your house and park on the street.
 Walk up the drive evaluating everything from the mailbox to the lawn and landscaping all the way up to the front door.
 What did you notice about your home?